legluondunet/MyLittleLutrisScripts/Sanitarium/README.md

-# Sanitarium - Steam data
+# Sanitarium - Steam data - ScummVM

 ### Description:
 This script will facilitate you install of this game on Linux OS: